-- 711. Special Topics in Developmental Neurobiology.
+711. Special Topics in Developmental Neurobiology.
 (2) A course designed to focus on a specific theme each semester, including such topics as: cell death and regressive events, synaptogenesis, determination and differentiation, axonal guidance and pathway formation, neuron-glia interactions, and neurotrophic agents.
-Oppenheim, Brunso-Bechtold, Johnson - 712.
-Pharmacology of Aging.
-See Physiology and Pharmacology. - 712.
-Developmental Neurobiology.
-See Neurobiology and Anatomy. - 713.
-Morphogenesis.
-See Neurobiology and Anatomy. - 714.
-The Development of the Synapse and Synaptic Function.
+Oppenheim, Brunso-Bechtold, Johnson

+712. Pharmacology of Aging.
+See Physiology and Pharmacology.

+712. Developmental Neurobiology.
+See Neurobiology and Anatomy.

+713. Morphogenesis.
+See Neurobiology and Anatomy.

+714. The Development of the Synapse and Synaptic Function.
 (3) An examination of the morphological and physiological differentiation of vertebrate synapses in the peripheral and central nervous system.
 P-Neuroscience 701, 709, 710.
+Staff

-Staff - 715.
-Neuroscience Tutorial.
-(1) A tutorial format course required each semester of all PhD students in the neuroscience program.
+715. Neuroscience Tutorial.
+(0) A tutorial format course required in the fall and spring semesters of all PhD students in the Neuroscience Program.
 A one-hour presentation by faculty and students of current research topics being conducted in the neuroscience program followed by a one-hour discussion of the topic and of recent research or review articles in the same area of research.
+Oppenheim, Staff

-Oppenheim, Staff - 715.
-Sensory Neurobiology.
-See Neurobiology and Anatomy, Physiology and Pharmacology. - 715.
-Research Design and Analysis in Psychology.
-See Psychology. - 716.
-Neurotrophic Factors.
+715. Sensory Neurobiology.
+See Neurobiology and Anatomy, Physiology and Pharmacology.

+715. Research Design and Analysis in Psychology.
+See Psychology.

+716. Neurotrophic Factors.
 (2) Objectives: 1) Review the history of the neurotrophic hypothesis; 2) Current review of neurotrophic molecules; 3) Analysis of the current status of the neurotrophic hypothesis; 4) Develop student skills in analysis and criticism of original literature (including discussion of experimental design and written expression of hypothesis testing).
+Johnson, Oppenheim

+717. Summer Neuroscience Tutorial.
+(1) A summer session tutorial format course required of all PhD students in the Neuroscience Program.
+A one-hour presentation by students on their current research area.
+Students will be evaluated by faculty and peers on their presentation and given overall assessment of their Introduction, Methods, Graphics, Explanation of Data, Conclusions, and Speaking Style and Rapport with the audience.
+Oppenheim, Staff

-Johnson, Oppenheim - 718.
-Readings in Cellular Neurophysiology.
-See Physiology and Pharmacology. - 720.
-Biological Psychology.
-See Psychology. - 720, 721.
+718. Readings in Cellular Neurophysiology.
+See Physiology and Pharmacology.

+720. Biological Psychology.
+See Psychology.

+720, 721.
 Developmental Biology of the Neuromuscular System.
 (2) This course will emphasize the neural control of skeletal muscle development at both cellular and molecular levels.
 Mechanisms of muscle innervation and the trophic effect of muscle on motor neurons will also be examined.
 Finally, the course will provide some discussion of known neuromuscular diseases.
-P-Permission of instructor. - 723, 724.
+P-Permission of instructor.

+723, 724.
 Special Topics in Neuroanatomy.
-See Neurobiology and Anatomy. - 725, 726.
+See Neurobiology and Anatomy.

+725, 726.
 Neuroscience Research.
 (1-12) Laboratory research in all areas of modern neurobiology, including studies done as part of the first-year research rotations and the requirements for the doctoral dissertation.
+Staff

-Staff - 727.
-Basic Retinal Cell Biology.
+727. Basic Retinal Cell Biology.
 See Neurobiology and Anatomy.

-- 727. Theories of Learning.
-See Psychology. - 728.
-Advanced Retinal Cell Biology.
-See Neurobiology and Anatomy. - 729, 730.
+727. Theories of Learning.
+See Psychology.

+728. Advanced Retinal Cell Biology.
+See Neurobiology and Anatomy.

+729, 730.
 Retinal Research Techniques.
-See Neurobiology and Anatomy. - 731.
-Molecular Biology.
-See Biochemistry. - 731, 732.
+See Neurobiology and Anatomy.

+731. Molecular Biology.
+See Biochemistry.

+731, 732.
 Tutorials in Visual Science.
-See Neurobiology and Anatomy. - 743.
-Neuroendocrinology.
-See Physiology and Pharmacology. - 746.
-Neurobiology.
-See Biology. - 753.
-Psychophysiology of Disease Processes.
-See courses in Clinical Sciences. - 763.
-Nerve Cell Physiology and Plasticity.
-See Physiology and Pharmacology. - 764.
-Sensory Biology.
-See Biology. - 767.
-Physiology of Aging.
+See Neurobiology and Anatomy.

+743. Neuroendocrinology.
+See Physiology and Pharmacology.

+746. Neurobiology.
+See Biology.

+753. Psychophysiology of Disease Processes.
+See courses in Clinical Sciences.

+763. Nerve Cell Physiology and Plasticity.
+See Physiology and Pharmacology.

+764. Sensory Biology.
+See Biology.

+767. Physiology of Aging.
 See Physiology and Pharmacology.